davidgilson/Hexagonal-Power-Bank/README.md

 			![image](./images/19.jpg)

 	1. ### Lid Section
-		The lid of this park was made to be interchangeable.
+		The lid of this pack was made to be interchangeable.
 So far, I only have one design, so there's nothing to interchange it with!
 I invite you to redesign and create your own lid with all the ports and electronics that you need for your projects.
 I designed all of this in Blender, rather than a CAD package, simply because it's what I use in my day job, so it was the quickest way to get what I needed.

 		1. #### Lower Lid
 			`Print:` [lower-lid-FINAL.stl](https://github.com/davidgilson/Hexagonal-Power-Bank/blob/main/STL/lower-lid-FINAL.stl) **OR** [lower-lid-no-cut-outs.stl](https://github.com/davidgilson/Hexagonal-Power-Bank/blob/main/STL/lower-lid-no-cut-outs.stl) (modify this model to your own specs)